The Plot, The Cast, The Cartoonist

 And among his classmates, fools abound to torment Will's smartest student from the school of hard knocks.

-Dayl Trayder
+Dayle Trayder

 “I'm becoming a level-headed guy.”

-A reformed day trader who can't stop missing the big gains, the big losses, the panic, and the euphoria of his speculating days.
+A reformed day trader who can't stop missing the big gains, big losses, the panic, and the euphoria of his speculating days.

 Hope Less